Gwyneth Van Anden Walker

 Gwyneth Van Anden Walker (born 22 March 1947) is an American music educator and composer.

 Biography

 Walker was born in New York to a Quaker family and grew up in New Canaan, Connecticut.
 She began her first efforts at composition at an early age and went on to receive BA, MM and DMA degrees in Music Composition from Brown University and the Hartt School of Music, where she studied under Arnold Franchetti.
 She married composer David Burton on September 12, 1969; they divorced in 1974.
 She taught music for fourteen years at Hartt School of Music, the Hartford Conservatory and the Oberlin College Conservatory, and then moved to a dairy farm in Vermont and went to work as a full-time composer.
 In 1988, she helped found the Consortium of Vermont Composers and later became the director of the organization.

+The Chord

+The original Gwyneth Walker Chord is heard in the opening bars of Gwyneth Walker's Earth-Shaking Choral piece 'Tell the Earth to Shake' for SATB Chorus and Chamber Orchestra or Piano.
+It is made up of the notes A, Bb, D, and E: